Boy Scout Troop 209, Silver Spring, Maryland

 History indicates that in the late 1960s there were 50 Tenderfoot Scouts in the Troop at one time.
 Mr. Gerald Wilson, Scoutmaster 1966-68, indicated “all those young Scouts were a handful.”

-Mrs. Ray Stokeley, while her husband was Scoutmaster in 1969, hiked on foot with the Troop the entire length of the 184.5-mile C & O Canal tow path.
+Mrs. Ray Stokeley (Felicia), while her husband was Scoutmaster in 1969, hiked on foot with the Troop the entire length of the 184.5-mile C & O Canal tow path.
 The Troop did this over many campouts.

 Past activities have included high adventures such as hiking the C & O Canal both on foot and by bicycle; taking 50-mile canoe trips on the South Fork of the Shenandoah River in Virginia; traversing the Lenhok’ Sin Trail at our Council’s Goshen Scout Reservation; backpacking and canoeing in the Adirondacks in New York State; canoeing in Algonquin Provincial Park in Ontario, Canada; National Scout Jamborees; and kayaking.
 We have done caving; rappelling; rock climbing; Scouting on the Mall; camporees; countless service projects such as First Night in Silver Spring, walkathons for the homeless, Adopt-a-Highway, and helping at the Shepherd’s Table.
 One high adventure took us to West Point Military Academy and to the Baseball Hall of Fame in Cooperstown, NY.
-Over the years several Scouts and crews went to the Philmont Scout Reservation in Cimarron, NM and the Florida Sea Base.
+Over the years, several Scouts and crews went to the Florida Sea Base in the Bahamas; Philmont Scout Reservation in Cimarron, NM; the Northern Tier (canoe base) in MN; a high adventure canoeing trip in Algonquin Park in Canada; Pine Creek Canyon (Grand Canyon of the East) in PA, Grand Tetons, and trips to Philadelphia and NYC.

-Other activities include monthly campouts, weekly Troop Meetings, service projects, aid to citizens and the community, annual program planning, model rockets and cars, bicycle rodeos, Merit Badge Day, Scout expositions, high adventures, summer camp, hosting the Webelo’s Weekend, Courts of Honor, skiing trips, winter camping, and fund raising projects such as car washes and the like.
+Other activities include monthly campouts, weekly Troop Meetings, service projects, aid to citizens and the community, annual program planning, model rockets and cars, bicycle rodeos, Merit Badge Day, Scout expositions, high adventures, summer camp, hosting the Webelos Weekend, Courts of Honor, skiing trips, winter camping, Klondike Derby, and fund raising projects such as car washes and The Pumpkin Patch, and the like.
+We camp most every month of the year as the schedule permits.

-NOTE: Data for this history was researched from Council and Troop files, newspaper articles, and by interviews from people associated with Troop 209.
-Last update: June 2006.
+NOTE: Data for this history was researched from NCA Council and Troop files, newspaper articles, baptismal records of Woodside United Methodist Church, and by interviews of people associated with Troop 209 by Mr. & Mrs. Herbert J. Alleman.
+Districts from OA History in NCAC.
+Early on in Boy Scouting the church's minister was usually the Scoutmaster.
+Last update: January 2013.